• Skip to primary navigation

 Notes

-* Variations: Replace vanilla with the zest of an orange and add a pinch of nutmeg and cinnamon for something more warming and spicy in the winter months.
+* Variations: Replace vanilla with the zest of an orange and a pinch of nutmeg and cinnamon for a more warming dessert in the winter months.

 Prefer rice pudding more compact and less creamy?
 Reduce the milk to 700ml (1 ¼ pints).